Violet-coder/COVID-19-Volunteer-Platform/README.md

 ## Overview of the routes
+The following is the routes in the server.js.
+For each route, there is a description of it method and the URL used for the deployed app.
+You could use the provided URL to test the routes, since we have included the params needed for the dynammic routes.

 ### Volunteer resource routes
 #### a GET for getting vol profile from a particulat volunteer